Client care letters

 - Unclear as to the purpose of the client care letter and any action that the client needs to take.

 As a result, some clients may not understand or retain all the information in their letter.
 This can be heightened for individuals with low literacy levels, visual impairments, in a state of emotional distress or for whom English is a second language.

 It is therefore important that your client care letter is easy to understand.
 This will help all clients access and retain important details.

 One of the most common complaints made to the Legal Ombudsman is about a lack of clarity around costs.
-Being clear on costs at the outset in your client care letter, and as the matter progresses, can help prevent this – This is a current regulatory obligation and will be once our Standards and Regulations come into force. (paragraph 8.7 of the Code of Conduct for Solicitors, RELs and RFLs, and 7.1(c) of the SRA Code of Conduct for Firms)
+Being clear on costs at the outset in your client care letter, and as the matter progresses, can help prevent this; see paragraph 8.7 of the Code of Conduct for Solicitors, RELs and RFLs, and 7.1(c) of the SRA Code of Conduct for Firms.

 As well as these regulatory obligations, there are requirements about providing information under consumer protection law.
 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 require legal services providers to provide their clients with certain specified pre-contract information.
 For example, the main characteristics of the service and the best possible information about the overall cost of the matter and if there are likely to be any disbursements.
 These do not necessarily need to be met through the client care letter, but you need to be aware of them and meet them in some way.

 How can a good client care letter help your business?